tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "Ours may always be a **flashy** type of creativity, but there is something to be said for a **slow**, **wide** creativity of many dim parts working ceaselessly."

+* "This is a universal law of vivisystems: higher-level complexities **cannot be inferred** by lower-level existences."

+* "**Nothing** — no computer or mind, no means of mathematics, physics, or philosophy — can unravel the **emergent pattern** dissolved in the parts without actually playing it out."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>